 And so, from Manipur we have Davidson and Pavel reflecting on the power of the word ‘homo’ and why an English word rather than a Meitei one was used to construct the category of the sexual and gender ‘deviant’.
 From Assam we have An kush recalling being pelted with disparaging slang terms in English, Hindi and Assamese as he was growing up,and now with the help of language itself (amongst other things), being able to piece himself anew.
 Kaustav Bakshi writes about Brajabuli, a language whose elasticity can be used to re-vision desire, erotic love and sexual abandon, and was used by Rituparna Ghosh in the love songs in his films to upend heteronormative Bengali cinematic tradition.
 Saad reviews Ruth Vanita’s book on Urdu rekhti poetry that apart from bringing us delightful verses written in women’s voices also serves to demolish common assumptions including those about the ‘lowliness’ of rekhti and about how women lived in Delhi and Lucknow in the 18th and 19th centuries.

 We also have a new translation of an older article into Hindi in the Navintam Lekh section.

 And then, we have an eclectic selection of blogs for you to choose from.
-There’s one on what happens when ‘The Talk’ is in sign language, one on teaching kids the correct terminology for body parts, and one on the history of the word ‘queer’.
+There’s one on what happens when ‘The Talk’ is in sign language.

 May 17 being the International Day Against Homophobia, Biphobia, Intersexism and Transphobia we feature the multi-alliance 2018 IDAHOBIT campaign in the Campaign Corner.